lolrobbe2/lolrobbe2/website/_blogs/try-hack-me.markdown

 img: tech-and-meet-banner.webp
 alt: tech and meet banner
 project-date: April 2014
-description: TryHackMe
+description: Try Hack Me journey from student to carreer
 ---

-# Try Hack Me journey from student to carreer.

 on the 25th of Februari i had nothing planned in the evening that week so i decided to go to the Tech & Meet session about TryHackMe hosted on campus. the session was presented by Niels Deryckere, an alumnus of Howest with a passion for ethical hacking and vulnerability research.